 Sadie migrated to the US in the year August of 1999, working odd jobs in the US such as maintenance and housekeeping at Stanford University.
 When Sadie’s mother became ill, he stopped working and took care of her for a while.
 Sadie has a deep love for seniors rooted in the loving relationship he had with his mother.

-Sadie worked as a caregiver for 1 year, obtained his certification as an RCFE Administrator and then managed a Residential Care Facility for the Elderly for 16 years as Administrator in Burlingame, Ca.
+Sadie worked as a caregiver for 1 year, obtained his certification as an RCFE Administrator and then managed a Residential Care Facility for the Elderly for 16 years as Administrator in Burlingame, Ca. He obtained his certificate in music therapy from the International Alliance of Holistic Therapies.

 Outside of work, Sadie spends his free time as a Choir Director at Holy Child and St. Martin Episcopal Church.